richard-hajek/environment-overseer/README.md

 # Environment Overseer

-This small Python script allows one to execute other scripts based on environment conditions.
+This small Python script allows one to execute arbitrary scripts based on environment conditions.

-Goal of this project is to limit my own procrastination, using scripts to detect if one is for example watching YouTube and record this, possibly block if YouTube's limit was reached.
+Goal of this project is to limit my own procrastination.

-This script is designed to run on a DNS server with Pi-hole installed.
+Example:
+ - Script `scripts/managers/youtube` reports seeing YouTube requests in Pi-hole's log
+ - Overseer will consider the activity `YouTube` as enabled, counting the time it has spent enabled
+ - After YouTube's limit was reached, Overseer will execute `scripts/disable/youtube` and consider YouTube disabled

 ## Capabilities